PrestaShop/prestashop-specs/Catalog-products-add-edit.md

 - **UPC barcode**: Field, only numbers are accepted.
 This type of product code is widely used in the United States, Canada, the United Kingdom, Australia, New Zealand and in other countries.

+- **MPN**: Field, numbers and characters are accepted.
+The Manufacturer Part Number is used to identify a specific product of a given manufacturer.

 - **Add a customization field**: You can click several times on this button to add multiple customization fields.
 Fields are displayed on the product page in front-office.
 When you click on it that opens a form with the following fields:

   - **Label**: Enter the name of the field which is displayed on the product page in front-office.
 A drop-down next to the field is displayed when there are several languages installed and enabled.
 It allows to choose in which language the field is displayed.
 In the case of multilanguage, if an error occurs, then I must be warned in the message which language is problematic.